Accelerate 2026 Program

 3:55 - 4:25 PM | Interactive Reflection: Experiencing the Architecture of Flourishing

 In this interactive reflection, attendees will experience the multidimensional framework of flourishing firsthand.
 After completing a brief self-assessment, attendees will reflect in small groups on how different dimensions—relational, material, spiritual, and physical—shape their sense of well-being.
-The session will close with a full-group conversation exploring what shifts when we view mental health through the broader lens of human flourishing.
+The session will close with a full-group discussion of what shifts when we view mental health through the broader lens of human flourishing.

 4:25 PM - 4:35 PM | Break